Another Weekend (Five Star song)

-"Another Weekend" is the name of a 1988 hit single by the British pop group Five Star.
-It peaked at #18 on the UK singles chart, but reached #1 on the UK Dance chart.
-In the US, the single reached #23 on the R&B charts.
+"Another Weekend" is a song by the British pop music group Five Star.
+It peaked at number 18 on the UK Singles Chart and number 23 on the US Billboard Hot Black Singles chart.

+History

 The single was a return to the charts for the group after a short break to record their fourth LP Rock the World.
-Due to declining record sales, the group were intent on changing their clean-cut image.
+Due to declining record sales, the group was intent on changing their clean-cut image.
 They opted for a new, raunchier leather-clad look in the accompanying video, whilst the track demonstrated a slightly harder edged dance sound.
 However, the changes were not enough to reverse the group's decline, and sales continued to dwindle.

-7" single PB42081 and 7" gatefold with stickers: